-Sell Your Mineral Rights in Lafourche Parish County, LA
+Sell Your Mineral Rights in Lafourche Parish, LA

-If you own mineral rights in Lafourche Parish, you're holding acreage in one of Louisiana's longest-producing coastal basins — with a mix of oil and gas production that's been running for decades.
-Activity here isn't at the fever pitch of the Permian, but there are real operators, real wells, and real buyers interested in what you have.
-Let's figure out what your rights are actually worth.
+If you own mineral rights in Lafourche Parish, you're sitting on acreage in one of Louisiana's most historically productive coastal parishes — a place where oil and gas have shaped the local economy for generations.
+The Gulf Coast basin here produces both oil and gas, and there are active buyers in this market right now.
+Let us help you understand what your rights are actually worth.

 ASSET OVERVIEW